yachty66/public_github_repository_invite_link/README.md

 would be much more simple if the user is just adding his username instead of doing the auth thing. i dont know man.

 if i am not getting it working i will just do a simple input form where people can input their data in the form.

+## app workflow

+1. py script is called with name of github repo as argument
+2. script generates url in format www.mydomain/uuid/repo_name
+3. script adds url together with respective github auth url to database
+4. now this url can be called as subdomain and is than getting the username of the user via auth and adds them to the repo
+5. user is redirected to callback page

+## steps

+- [ ] make the routing to different subdomains locally working for me
+- [ ] deploy this to amazon lambda
+- [ ] clean the code
+- [ ] release on twitter